 Boxing has its origins in the bloody bouts of ancient Greece, where it was part of the original Olympics, returning to the fold in the modern era at the St Louis games of 1904.
 The eighth Marquess of Queensbury, John Douglas, supervised the drawing up of the rules that created the sport of boxing as it is known today.
 His 1867 guidelines included the introduction of boxing gloves and the development of three-minute rounds.

 Professional titles are now sanctioned by four bodies: the World Boxing Council (WBC), the International Boxing Federation (IBF), the World Boxing Organization (WBO) and the World Boxing Association (WBA), all of whom ratify thousands of bouts every year.

-You can bet on boxing at all major sportsbooks, with Ladbrokes and William Hill offering comprehensive markets on a large number of fights around the world.
+You can bet on boxing at all major sportsbooks, with William Hill offering comprehensive markets on a large number of fights around the world.

 The most popular boxing bet is on the eventual winner of the bout, although for well-matched competitors the odds are usually pretty short.
 Draws are possible but are rare in boxing.

 You can increase your payout if you also predict the winner’s method of victory.
 Usually knock outs, where a fighter is down for a count of ten, technical knockouts, where the referee decides a boxer cannot continue, and a disqualification, where one competitor breaks the rules, are lumped together as one market.

 Decisions, where the judges’ points are used to settle a fight that has gone all the way to the end of the last round, and technical decisions, where the points are used to settle a fight that was stopped early due to any reason other than a knockout or technical knockout, such as an accidental injury, make up another market together.